Banana Greek Yogurt Waffles

 - Whisk together the flour, baking powder, cinnamon, and salt in a large bowl.

 - In a medium bowl, whisk the eggs with the Greek yogurt and milk until well combined.
-Add the oil, brown sugar, and banana, and whisk until incorporated.
+Add the oil, maple syrup and banana, and whisk until incorporated.

 - Pour the wet ingredients into the dry ingredients and stir just until the flour has been incorporated.